Is it safe to swim in Puerto Vallarta?

 They are not very dangerous, but they may leave you with a painful sting.

 The pain can vary from person to person and it depends on the jellyfish species, but we have heard of some rashes lasting for weeks.
-Other people that are stung are hardly bothered at all and consider it little more than an annoyance.
+Other people who are stung are hardly bothered at all and consider it little more than an annoyance.

 If you see a blob in the sand while you’re walking down the beach, avoid it and keep an eye out for any more after that.
 If you accidentally step on one, their sting can be very painful, even if they are already dead.